 - Plan to arrive at the UWMC Surgical Specialties Center about 20 minutes before your first appointment to complete registration and check-in.

-- Some of our patients have complex problems causing us to run behind schedule.
-Please allow two hours for your clinic visit.
+- Please allow two hours for your clinic visit.

 - Patients who receive outpatient services at the University of Washington Medical Center (UWMC) receive two bills: